mstksg/dhall-typed/README.md

 *   `let` statements being able to bind values "lower-level" than the final result.
 This is never technically necessary, but it would be nice to have a 1-to-1 correspondence with Dhall terms.
+*   Compilation currently takes 37 minutes, so that should probably be addressed :)